 Today 3FE is a coffee supplier to more than 50 businesses all over Ireland (for example Fallon and Byrne is one of them)!

-I couldn’t leave Dublin without a visit to this coffee shop, so on the second (and last day) of my trip I woke up early, booked a taxi with Hailo (much more popular in Dublin than Uber) and arrived at 3FE in Dublin 2.
+I couldn’t leave Dublin without a visit to this coffee shop, so on the second (and last day) of my trip I woke up early, booked a taxi with Hailo (much more popular in Dublin than Uber) and arrived at 3FE.
+I loved this coffee shop so much, that two years later I went back when I was in town to work at the Dublin World of Coffee Festival!

 My friend Craig Walsh, whom I met at Barista Camp in Greece last summer and is a barista and manager at 3FE, was already pulling shots at the espresso machine.